datarootsio/tutorial-face-mask-detection/README.md

 ```

 ### Face Detection
 We used the RetinaFace face detector to extract faces as it is the state-of-the-art in face localisation in the wild, and works in real-time on a single CPU core [(Deng et al.)](https://arxiv.org/abs/1905.00641).
-We used the implementation and pre-trained model available at the [retinaface-tf2 repository](https://github.com/peteryuX/retinaface-tf2).
+We used the implementation and pre-trained model available at the [RetinaFace repository](https://github.com/hukkelas/DSFD-Pytorch-Inference).
+Note that we used the RetinaNetMobileNetV1 model, which is much faster than RetinaNetResNet50 and DSFDDetector.

 ### Masked or Not Masked Classification
 The model that we train to distinguish between masked and non-masked cropped faces consists of a MobileNetV1 base followed by 1 fully connected layer and a final output layer with sigmoid activation.
 We use ImageNet pre-trained weights for the MobileNetV1 base, and only finetune the final 4 layers of the complete model.
 Only VGGFace2 non-masked and artificially masked data is used for training.
 We use two validation sets: